WODA

-WODA is a radio station in Bayamon, Puerto Rico.
+WODA is a radio station in Bayamón, Puerto Rico.
 The station airs at 94.7 FM and it is known commercially as La Nueva 94 FM or La 94.
-It has a sister station, WNOD airing at 94.1 FM in Mayaguez, covering the western part of Puerto Rico and retransmitting WODA programming.
+It has a sister station, WNOD airing at 94.1 FM in Mayagüez, covering the western part of Puerto Rico and simulcasting WODA programming.

 The station is relayed through booster station, WODA-FM1 in Ceiba, also operating at 94.7 FM and translator station W276AI 103.1 FM in Ponce.

 History

-The station was founded on December 13, 1963 as WBYM, and broadcast its Beautiful music format.
+The station was founded on December 13, 1963, as WBYM, and broadcast its Beautiful music format.
 The station operates at 94.7 FM, and was assigned to Radio Aeropuerto, Inc, the owners of WRAI-AM.